PaulElisha/dragonswap-docs/dgswap-docs/Liquidity Concepts/article-1.6.md

 # Adding Liquidity

-Unlike in Dragonswap V2, there is no router contract to interact with the pool.
+Unlike in Dragonswap V1, there is no router contract to interact with the pool.
 Dragonswap V2 is a composable code, modularized for different purposes.
-Similar to the router contract in V2, the periphery contains code for different interaction purposes.
+Similar to the V1, the periphery contains code for different interaction purposes.

 ```solidity
 struct AddLiquidityParams {